-I, , have received, reviewed and sought clarification of the Student Handbook and its contents.
-I am aware that this Handbook includes but is not limited to:

-- reference to the current CCI Catalog for applicable policy and procedure - course, text book, and grading information - descriptions of professional and non-professional conduct - descriptions of clinical and theory behavioral expectations

-I am aware that I can find the Career Care Institute College Catalog (CCI Student Handbook) online at www.ccicolleges.edu.
+I,, have received, reviewed and sought clarification of the Student Handbook and its contents.
+I am aware that this Handbook includes but is not limited to: reference to the current CCI Catalog for applicable policy and procedure course, text book, and grading information descriptions of professional and non-professional conduct descriptions of professional and non-professional conduct descriptions of clinical and theory behavioral expectations descriptions of critical and theory behavioral expectations I am aware that I can find the Career Care Institute College Catalog (CCI Student Handbook) on line at www.ccicolleges.edu .
 I have read the entire Student Handbook and understand my responsibilities as a student in the Associate Degree Nursing Program and will be accountable for the standards set forth in the Student Handbook.
 I understand that departmental policies and handbook information are subject to revision throughout my program as needed and I am responsible for remaining knowledgeable and current.
 This acknowledgement will be placed in my student file.

-Date

-Name of Student (Printed)
+Date Name of Student (Printed)